Aditya-aot/aditya-aot/README.md

 - 🌱 I’m currently learning Django , Machine Learning
 - 👯 I’m open to any collaborate on
-- 🤔 I’m looking for help with with any of my Repositories
+- 🤔 I’m looking for help with any of my Repositories
 - 💬 Ask me about Python
 - ⚡ Fun fact: I also read a lot of Manga 😉